 At the corner of the field, a flower-framed blackboard stood with the words “High Rise Field Memorial” written across it in white chalk on the afternoon of Dec.
-7. The other side of the board had "In Loving Memory … " centered at the top, leaving room for students or other passerby to share their thoughts beneath it.
+7. The other side of the board had "In Loving Memory … " centered at the top, leaving room for students or other passersby to share their thoughts beneath it.

 On Nov.
 2, Penn announced plans to build New College House West — a residential building that will cost the University a record-breaking $163 million and will be built where the high rise field is currently located.
 Responding to the news, students have questioned the purpose of a new dorm on campus and have expressed frustration over the loss of the open space.